UjjwalRaj18/UjjwalRaj18/README.md

 - 👋 Hi, I’m Ujjwal Raj
 - 👀 I’m interested in Coding and Socialising.
-- I do like to read books, currently I am reading - Thinking, Fast and Slow.
+- I do like to read books, currently I am reading - Thinking, Fast and Slow(5 pages per day).
 - Fav novel would be Sherlock Holmes.
 - Recently I have lost 32 pounds by being on a calorie deficit diet and going to the gym.
 - 🌱 I’m currently in My Third Year of Computer Science Coop at McMaster University, I have come in Deans' list in 2021-2022 & Successfully Completed MacChangers in 2023(With a team of 4).